kairosity/mp4-lionize/testing.md

 <br>

+## 5. Content Security Policy

+I used

-## 5. Mozilla Observatory Security Scanning
+## 6. Mozilla Observatory Security Scanning

 To check a range of other security concerns, I used the [Mozilla Observatory](https://observatory.mozilla.org/) a super useful free security scanning system.